 When will this model start?

-The RO Model is set to begin on Jan.
+The RO Model was set to begin on Jan.
 1, 2022 and continue for five years through Dec.
-31, 2026.
-This start date is in accordance with the Consolidated Appropriations Act, 2021 which prohibits implementation of the model prior to that date.
+31, 2026 in accordance with the Consolidated Appropriations Act, 2021 However, the start date was pushed back to Jan.
+1, 2023 with the passage of the Protecting Medicare and American Farmers from Sequester Cuts Act in December 2021.

 Will my organization have to participate?